Evenwyne/programming-univbasics-3-defining-methods/README.md

 The word `greeting` will execute the body of the defined method for each time it was called.

-As a final step we could write a method to do the work of "say greeting five times:"
+As a final step, we could write a method to do the work of "say greeting five times:"

 ```ruby
 def greeting